VekLabs/veklabs.com/src/content/reports/production-design-location-styling-for-corporate-video-production-vek-labs-calgary-film-professionals.md

 ## 4. Lighting and the Space

 Lighting must complement the space, not fight it.
 Reflective surfaces create glare, while dark matte finishes may absorb too much light.
 Balancing these elements is crucial for both aesthetic and technical quality.
+Additionally, many think traditional lighting setups are essential for all video productions.
+This is not always the case... as professionals in the industry lean heavily on removing light.
+It is important to consider what your light sources should be, and the inclusion (or exclusion) of natural light is always a fascinating attribute to play with while filming.

 <br>

-**Example:** In *[Ella | MMA](https://www.veklabs.com/videos/ella/)*, we embraced the gym’s existing industrial lighting for a gritty, authentic atmosphere.
+**Example:** In *[Ella | MMA](https://www.veklabs.com/videos/ella/)*, we embraced the gym’s existing industrial lighting (with accent lights added) for a gritty, authentic atmosphere.

 <br>

 ## 5. Focal Points

 Every scene should have a visual anchor—a logo wall, a feature art piece, or a key architectural detail.
+This often can be missed while crews focus on the talent or person being interviewed.
+Object focal points can be a nice and subtle way to enrich your production.
 This keeps the viewer’s attention centered and supports visual hierarchy.

 <br>

-**Example:** In our *[Alberta Classical Academy](https://www.veklabs.com/videos/alberta-classical-academy)* feature, classical artwork acted as a narrative anchor, reinforcing the school’s values.
+**Example:** In our *[Alberta Classical Academy](https://www.veklabs.com/videos/alberta-classical-academy)* feature, classical artwork acted as a subtle anchor, reinforcing the school’s values and traditional roots.

 <br>

 ## 6. Authenticity Over Perfection

 Sometimes, the most powerful settings aren’t polished.
 Real, lived-in spaces can create deeper emotional resonance and authenticity—especially in documentary-style corporate storytelling.
+Still, filming must be executed with a sense of order and care even if you are focusing on a "natural" or "impromptu" feel.

 <br>